richardschoen/MbIbmiOdbcQuery/README.md

 You need a Windows PC.
 So far only tested on Windows 11 x86, but should rubn on Windows 11 ARM.
 Should also thoeretically run on Windows 10 or even Windows 7 if your machine if that far back.

 You need to install the IBM i Access Windows package which contains the ODBC driver.
 This app uses the IBM i Access ODBC Driver.

+## Git Version Control for your Classic IBM i Source Files

+If you want to add hands-free Git source versioning for your classic RPG source files and use them with PDM/SEU, RDI and VS Code, check out iForgit (https://www.iforgit.com)